nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 1. **Perform the update** by providing the target name to nano Firmware Flasher.
 The official name of the target (either a reference or a community board) has to be used, otherwise it won't work as the tool isn't able to guess what board is connected.
 (The following includes the description for targets of several platforms for completeness)

     - To update the firmware of an ESP32 target connected to COM31, to the latest available preview version.
-(In case the board you have has one of these: please press and hold Flash button on your board before running command and until you see 'Erasing flash..." message)

         ```console
-        nanoff --target ESP32_REV0 --serialport COM31 --update --preview
+        nanoff --platform esp32 --serialport COM31 --update --preview
         ```

     - To update the firmware of a ST board connected through JTAG (ST-Link) to the latest available preview version.